-An participatory monitoring process (such as those promoted through REDD+ SES) involving all stakeholders will be developed to monitor and evaluate the environmental, social and other impacts/benefits of the program to date and will provide independent assessment of the impacts of the interventions.
+A participatory monitoring process (such as those promoted through REDD+ SES) involving all relevant stakeholder groups will be developed to monitor and evaluate the environmental, social and other impacts/benefits of the program to date.
+Stakeholders will be invited to review draft monitoring reports to strengthen the credibility of the results.